th-nuernberg/usermgmt/README.md

 login_shell = '/bin/bash'
 # Organizational unit in LDAP used to apply operations under
 # This value is combined with ldap_domain_components like
-# Is optional and can be omited.
+# Is optional and can be omitted.
 # '[ldap_org_unit,]{ldap_domain_components}'
 ldap_org_unit = 'people'
 # User bind prefix to be used when establishing LDAP connections.